 Rod and his wife, Rita, built their home near the Marines' Sierra Nevada training site in Gardnerville, Nev., in 1987.
 Even though serving with the Marines in other areas of the world they resided in Gardnerville until his retirement from the Marine Corps in 1994.

-Following his military retirement he began work with Rite of Passage, a program designed to assist youths with discipline, education and training.
+Following his military retirement, he began work with Rite of Passage, a program designed to assist youths with discipline, education, and training.
 He also completed his Masters of Business Administration degree at Chapman University.

 Shortly after the war began in Afghanistan he signed on as a contract employee providing VIP security services.
 He said, "I was trained for it and I want to help!"
 As the war spread to Iraq he continued his work in Iraq.
-Besides brief periods of returning to the United States to spend time at home with his wife he served in the midst of unconventional war zone from the onset.
+Besides brief periods of returning to the United States to spend time at home with his wife, he served in the midst of an unconventional war zone from the onset.

-Rod strongly believed in service, discipline, physical training and developing the abilities of those he commanded.
+Rod strongly believed in service, discipline, physical training, and developing the abilities of those he commanded.
 He cared for his men but did not expect them to do anything he could not do.
 He was known for always being out front as a leader.

-Rod is survived by his beloved wife, Rita; three sisters, Deb Crabtree, Pam Thrall and Sandy Wells, all of Boise City; one brother, Mike Richardson of Guymon, Okla.; sister-in-law and brother-in-law, Kathy and Chris Rick of Shawnee; several nieces and nephews; and a host of other relatives and Marine friends throughout the world.
+Rod is survived by his beloved wife, Rita; three sisters, Deb Crabtree, Pam Thrall, and Sandy Wells, all of Boise City; one brother, Mike Richardson of Guymon, Okla.; sister-in-law and brother-in-law, Kathy and Chris Rick of Shawnee; several nieces and nephews; and a host of other relatives and Marine friends throughout the world.